xenonview-com/python-sdk/README.md

 ## <a name="whats-new"></a>
 ## What's New
+* v0.0.12 - Can get and set a Journey ID
 * v0.0.11 - Fully operational Outcome and Funnel methods
 * v0.0.7 - Fully operational deanonymization
 * v0.0.4 - User error handling supported